Kettlebells vs Dumbbells: We'll Help You Choose

 1. Kettlebell Swings

-They are pretty much good for everyone looking to build muscle, boost their cardio workouts, strengthen weak muscles, build functional strength, improve their posture and flexibility, boost their body balance, and improve their heart health.
+Kettlebell swings are pretty much good for everyone looking to build muscle, boost their cardio workouts, strengthen weak muscles, build functional strength, improve their posture and flexibility, boost their body balance, and improve their heart health.
 A kettlebell swing is the most common workout move done using kettlebells.

 2. Single-arm Kettlebell Swings